brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 dataloader = torch.utils.data.DataLoader(dataset, batch_size=4, sampler=sampler)
 ```

-Note the argument `sampler`, that is a [`DistributedSampler`](DistributedSampler) that will delegate different samples from the dataloader to different processes.
+Note the argument `sampler`, that is a `torch.utils.data.distributed.DistributedSampler` that will delegate different samples from the dataloader to different processes.
 Without this, all processes would load exactly the same datapoints in every iteration.

 ```python
 sampler = torch.utils.data.distributed.DistributedSampler(